How deep convolutional neural networks lose spatial information with training: Simple scale-detection tasks capture real-data observations

-\paragraph{Same phenomenology as in real image datasets.} Although these scale-detection tasks are much simpler than standard benchmark datasets, deep networks trained on task 1 display the same phenomenology highlighted in~\autoref{sec:new_empirical} for networks trained on CIFAR10.
-First, the test error is positively correlated with the sensitivity to diffeomorphisms of the network predictor (\autoref{fig:terr_Rf_twopixels}, left panel) and negatively correlated with its sensitivity to Gaussian noise (middle panel) for a whole range of architectures.
-As a result, the error correlates well with the relative sensitivity $R_f$---compare the right panel of~\autoref{fig:terr_Rf_twopixels} with the left panel of~\autoref{fig:corr_table}.
-Secondly, the internal representations of trained networks $f_k$ become progressively insensitive to diffeomorphisms and sensitive to Gaussian noise through the layers, as shown in~\autoref{fig:Rf_depth_twopixels}.
-Importantly, the curves relating sensitivities to the relative depth remain essentially unaltered if the channels of the networks are shuffled (shown as dashed lines in~\autoref{fig:Rf_depth_twopixels}).
-We conclude that, on the one hand, the effect of channel pooling is negligible, and, on the other hand, all channels are approximately equal to the mean channel.
-Finally, direct inspection of the filters (\autoref{fig:filters_laplacian}, bottom row) shows that their low-frequency components grow much larger than the others over training, especially for the layers where $R_k$ decreases the most.
-Filters are thus becoming nearly homogeneous, which means that the convolutional layers become effectively pooling layers.
+\paragraph{Same phenomenology as in real image datasets.} Although these scale-detection tasks are much simpler than standard benchmark datasets, deep networks trained on task 1 display the same phenomenology highlighted in~\autoref{sec:new_empirical} for networks trained on CIFAR10 and ImageNet.
+First, the test error is positively correlated with the sensitivity to diffeomorphisms of the network predictor (\autoref{fig:terr_Rf_twopixels}, left panel, in~\autoref{app:additional}) and negatively correlated with its sensitivity to Gaussian noise (middle panel) for a whole range of architectures.
+As a result, the error correlates well with the relative sensitivity $R_f$ (right panel).
+Secondly, the internal representations of trained networks $f_k$ become progressively insensitive to diffeomorphisms and sensitive to Gaussian noise through the layers, as shown in~\autoref{fig:Rf_depth_twopixels} of~\autoref{app:additional}.
+Importantly, the curves relating sensitivities to the relative depth remain essentially unaltered if the channels of the networks are shuffled (shown as dashed lines in~\autoref{fig:Rf_depth_twopixels}). {We conclude that, on the one hand channel pooling is negligible, and, on the other hand, all channels are approximately equal to the mean channel.
+Finally, direct inspection of the filters (\autoref{fig:filters_laplacian}, bottom row) shows that the 0-frequency component grows much larger than the others over training for layers 1-7, which are the layers where $R_k$ decreases the most in \autoref{fig:Rf_depth_twopixels}.} Filters are thus becoming nearly homogeneous, which means that the convolutional layers become effectively pooling layers.\looseness-1